Robert Fowler (diplomat)

-On 14 December 2008 he was reported missing and was last seen about 45 km northwest of the capital Niamey.
+On 14 December 2008, he was reported missing and was last seen about 45 km northwest of the capital Niamey.
 Fowler was, along with several Westerners, eventually freed on 21 April 2009.

 Career

 Born in Ottawa, Fowler attended Selwyn House School in Montreal and Bishop's College School in Sherbrooke.
 He began his post-secondary education at McGill University where he was a member of The Kappa Alpha Society, before transferring and eventually earning a B.A. from Queen's University in 1968.
 He taught English at the National University of Rwanda and served as an Administrative Trainee in the Canadian International Development Agency (CIDA).
 In 1969, he began his diplomatic career as a Foreign Service Officer in the Department of External Affairs.
 Throughout the 1970s he held various postings in Ottawa (1969–71), Paris (1971–73), and at UN Headquarters in New York (1967-1978), where he served as a member of the Security Council Team during Canada's term on the council.

 In 1978, he was appointed Executive Assistant to the Under Secretary of State for External Affairs, Allan Gotlieb.
 Starting in May 1980, he worked as Assistant Secretary to the Cabinet (Foreign and Defence Policy) in the Privy Council Office, a position from which he advised Prime Ministers Trudeau, Turner and Mulroney on foreign policy, defence, and development issues.
 In 1986, Fowler was appointed Assistant Deputy Minister for Policy in the Department of National Defence, and then as Deputy Minister of National Defence in May 1989.

 In January 1995, Fowler was appointed Canada's Permanent Representative to the United Nations, a position he retained until August 2000, making him Canada's longest-serving Ambassador and Permanent Representative.
 While at the UN, he represented Canada on the Security Council in 1999 and 2000 and issued two ground-breaking reports on sanctions-busting in Angola, which cut off UNITA's access to the arms bazaar and led to the end of the civil war which had ravaged Angola for 25 years.

 He was also Ambassador to Italy and the three Rome-based UN food agencies; Sherpa for the Kananaskis G8 Summit (for which he chaired the creation of the Africa Action Plan, a response to the New Partnership for Africa’s Development); and the personal representative for Africa of Prime Ministers Chrétien, Martin and Harper.

-Robert Fowler retired from the federal public service in the fall of 2006, and is now a Senior Fellow at the University of Ottawa's Graduate School of Public and International Affairs and sits on the Advisory Council of Canadian Defence and Foreign Affairs Institute.
+Fowler retired from the federal public service in the fall of 2006, and is now a Senior Fellow at the University of Ottawa's Graduate School of Public and International Affairs and sits on the Advisory Council of Canadian Defence and Foreign Affairs Institute.
 Fowler is also a member of the Research Steering Committee for the Will to Intervene (W2I) Project.